2022 United Nations Climate Change Conference: Background

 Several days before the opening of the summit a report was published, sponsored by some of the biggest agricultural companies.
-The report was produced by Sustainable Markets Initiative an organization of companies, trying to become climate friendly, established by King Charles III.
-According to the report, Regenerative agriculture is already implemented on 15% of all cropland.
-Despite it the rate of transition is "far too slow" and must be tripled by the year 2030 for preventing the global temperature to pass the threshold of 1.5 degrees above preindustrial level.
-Agricultural practices must immediately change for not "destroying the planet".
-One of the authors emphasized that “The interconnection between human health and planetary health is more evident than ever before.”
-The authors propose a set of measures for accelerating the transition, like creating metrics for measuring how much the farming is sustainable and pay the farmers who will change their farming mode to more sustainable.
-They want to present their propositions in the summit.
+The report was produced by Sustainable Markets Initiative, an organization of companies trying to become climate friendly, established by King Charles III.
+According to the report, regenerative agriculture is already implemented on 15% of all cropland.
+The rate of transition is nevertheless "far too slow" and must be tripled by the year 2030 for preventing the global temperature to pass the threshold of 1.5 °C above pre-industrial level.
+Agricultural practices must immediately change so as not to "destroy[...] the planet".
+One of the authors emphasized that "[t]he interconnection between human health and planetary health is more evident than ever before".
+The authors proposed a set of measures for accelerating the transition, like creating metrics for measuring how much the farming is sustainable and pay the farmers who will change their farming mode to more sustainable.
+They wanted to present their propositions in the summit.

 Two days before the start of the talks, a compromise was reached, "that discussion would focus on 'cooperation and facilitation' not 'liability or compensation'".
 The ultimate goal of the 2022 COP27 was in dispute.
 Wealthy countries were expected to focus on ways to help developing nations phase out fossil fuels and transition to renewable energy.
-However, tensions between richer, developed countries and poorer nations, the latter of which bear the brunt of climate impacts, over who should pay the costs of global warming, were expected to define the conference.
+However, there are tensions between richer, developed countries and poorer nations, over who should pay the costs of global warming.
+This is because developed countries bear the brunt of climate impacts as they contribute higher carbon emissions and environmental pollution.
+These discrepancies were expected to be defined and decided in the conference.